Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 Search volume trends are available from its Keyword Analytics facility, with Keyword Magic basing its data on the authority of individual domains within the search results to provide keyword difficulty as a percentage.
 SERPs are also available for each keyword on demand.

-Semrush doesn’t provide click data in the same way Ahrefs does.
+Semrush doesn’t provide click data for keyword research in the same way Ahrefs does.
 Instead, it gives information and data for pay-per-click campaigns.
 This is useful during a page's SEO development, as keyword research results will include both organic and paid results.

-Of course, this is of limited use for those looking to work with only organic listings.
+Of course, this is of limited use for those looking to work with only organic listings for their keyword research.

 However, it does come into its own when applied to paid marketing campaigns where an ineffective keyword will only waste your money.